 My personal view is that a park-to-park add-on is worth it, particularly the two park option for visitors who only have a single day at Universal.
 Plus, the only way you can ride the Hogwart’s Express between Diagon Alley in Universal Studios and Hogsmeade in Islands of Adventure is to buy park-to-park tickets.
 If you have Harry Potter fans in the family, you really need to budget for the add-on.

 Want to save money on Universal Orlando tickets?
-Whether you buy single park or park-to-park, Trips With Tykes affiliate Get Away Today offers discounts off of the direct-from-Universal pricing.
+Whether you buy single park or park-to-park, Trips With Tykes affiliate partner Get Away Today offers discounts off of the direct-from-Universal pricing.
 See Universal Orlando ticket deals here.
+And…if you are going to visit both Walt Disney World and Universal on a single trip like many Disney diehards would, Get Away Today is currently offering a special combination ticket bundle to help you save even more!

 What’s Different Now in 2020: While park hopping will be limited at Walt Disney World in 2020, park-to-park tickets are available at Universal Orlando during its limited reopening.
 Reservations are not required to enter parks like Disney World will be requiring, although limited capacity restrictions are in place.